 So, if you need some essentials, go over their abundant assortment of Japanese instant noodles, local snacks, and drinks.

 Shibuya 109 is a famous destination for fashionistas and trendsetters eyeing for the latest fashion trends!

 There are 10 floors inside this popular Shibuya landmark.
 Each floor features different trendy options, mostly for ladies’ fashion needs and other stuff.

-Inside SHIBUYA 109, you’ll be at awe with the overwhelming stalls filled with captivating fashion essentials.
+Inside this fashion building, you’ll be at awe with the overwhelming stalls filled with captivating fashion essentials.

 All these items are reasonably priced so you better prepare your budget ahead so you can buy everything you need!

 Just across the Shibuya 109 is another fashion destination―but for men.
 So, after you shop at Shibuya 109, hop to 109 Men’s!

 9. Try Some Wagyu at Hakushu Teppanyaki